gh-viewer/book/sharing-ui-components.md

 })
 ```

+Now run `yarn run webpack` to compile the desktop assets.
+They will be added to the `desktop/dist` folder.

 That's it!
 All platforms are now rendering the `WelcomeScene` using shared components and styles!
+You can try it out by running `yarn start` + `yarn run android` or `yarn run ios` for mobile, and `yarn run webpack-server` + `yarn run desktop` in your terminal.